FuturPanda/readwise2mem/readwise2mem/backlog.md

 - how to not create mem when highlights == 0 ?

 1. Import All Fonction
-2. UI design
-3. catch error, and handle status
+2. catch error, and handle status
-4. Auth
-5. Templating
+3. Templating
-6. Auto Sync ?
+4. Auto Sync ?

 ## Templating